Category: Trip-planning

 • Maneuvering close to rocky shorelines and shallow beaches that larger boats can’t access

-• Getting into a specific cove or point at precise angles that require a smaller, more responsive boat
+• Specific coves or points at precise angles that require a smaller, more responsive boat

 • Budget-conscious fishing — pangas deliver excellent fishing at the lowest possible cost

-• Authentic Baja fishing experience with local captains who know the water intimately
+• Authentic Baja experience with local captains who know the water intimately

 Panga limitations: